Would you like to know more about the Practitioner Diploma in Executive Coaching?

 The only element that I found missing as a participant in the virtual learning environment is that I would have loved to go for a drink with my new colleagues after the sessions… but I’m sure we’ll find a time to do this eventually!

 Samantha Seal is a learning, development and performance specialist.
 With 19 years’ experience working within HR in a variety of business sectors and cultures, Samantha’s focus for the past eight years has been working in-house in leadership roles in the creative industries.
 Believing that people develop best at their point of need, Samantha takes a 'performance-first' approach to understand intended outcomes and individual context, joining the dots between individuals, managers, senior leaders and the wider strategic aims of the organisation to ensure valuable, action and outcomes driven development.

 A huge thank you to Samantha for sharing her experience of doing the Practitioner Diploma in Executive Coaching in these challenging times.

-If you would like to discover more about coaching and about training as a coach, do come along to one of our our upcoming free virtual open events or webinars.
+Discover more about coaching and about training as a coach - do come along to one of our our upcoming free virtual open events or webinars.

 While the England Football team was winning the hearts and minds of fans all over the country in the run…

 Situational leadership: getting the best from a coaching approach